Thyme Lemon Orange Green Tea Cooler

 7. Serve

-Fill glasses with ice, pour over the chilled thyme lemon orange green tea cooler, and garnish with fresh thyme sprigs, lemon slices, and orange slices.
+Fill glasses generously with ice.
+Pour the chilled cooler over the ice and garnish with fresh thyme sprigs, lemon slices, and orange slices.
+Serve immediately while the aroma is at its peak.

 *Notes